grnet/archiving/README.md

 ```
 Where `tmp.conf` is an empty file (which `Archiving` needs)

 Admins now should add a Pool through archiving's admin interface.
+After altering pools
+admininstrators should issue a

+`RAILS_ENV=production rake pool:apply_ustream`

+command, which sends all new configuration to the director.
+Note that this command can be used to mass update the director's configuration at any time.

 You will need to add an ssh key to `authorized_hosts` in order to give access to `Archiving` to
 upload configuration to the Bacula server.
 The key's access can be limited to adding and removing